“COMMUNISM BEGINS FROM THE OUTSET WITH ATHEISM” – Karl Marx

 One of the great ironies of 20th Century communism is that while its founders saw belief in God as one of the enemies of the evolution of mankind (sound familiar?) as I will show, communism, and by association atheism, became the greatest source of misery and destruction in the twentieth century.MARX’S PLAN

-The “Communist Manifesto” declares in part 1 that “The history of all hitherto existing society is the history of class struggle” or, as Fredrich Engels put it in his preface to the German edition of 1883, “all history has been a history of class struggles, of struggles between exploited and exploiting”.
-History, to Marx, has been a struggle between the haves and the have-nots.
-Vladimir Pozner, in his introduction to “The Communist Manifesto”, said that the view of Marx and his followers was that “property and power go hand in hand; that whatever class owns (controls) the property is in fact the ruling class” 1
+The “Communist Manifesto” declares in part 1 that “The history of all hitherto existing society is the history of class struggle” or, as Fredrich Engels put it in his preface to the German edition of 1883, “…all history has been a history of class struggles, of struggles between exploited and exploiting”.
+History, to Marx, has been a struggle between the haves and the have-nots (didn’t he have?).
+Vladimir Pozner, in his introduction to “The Communist Manifesto”, said that the view of Marx and his followers was that “…property and power go hand in hand; that whatever class owns (controls) the property is in fact the ruling class” 1.
+Ironically, it was subsequently the fact that all communist and socialist leaders were the ones with the power, and dictated what happened to the property!

 Karl Marx believed in a kind of social evolution.
 He said that any human society develops along certain lines, and never regresses.
 It begins in a tribal stage, and in this stage only is the means of production shared collectively.
 After that comes the slave-owning society, then the feudal society, and then the capitalist society, in which the means of production is owned by the capitalist class.